ndonkoHenri/Flet-Samples/Markdown Editor/README.md

 ### Features:
 - Preview markdown output in realtime
-- save your input as markdown file(*.md), or in any file format(ex: *.txt).
+- save your input in well-known formats (`*.md`, `*.html`, `*.txt`) - `*.pdf` will soon be supported too.

 ### Captures
 https://user-images.githubusercontent.com/98978078/197305750-5f922239-d5b2-4ee0-8b50-46e2ce55608f.mp4

+### Note
+The `markdown2` python library([github](https://github.com/trentm/python-markdown2), [pypi](http://pypi.python.org/pypi/markdown2)) must be installed when saving with `.html` extension.
+You are free to use any other library of your choice, or completely remove support for html-output.

 ### Tip
-Markdown has it's own _special syntax_, which is could be used in the editor.
-A cheatsheet could help increase speed, efficiency, and productivity.
+Markdown has its own _special syntax_, which could be used in the editor.
+A cheatsheet could help increase your speed, efficiency, and productivity when dealing with Markdown.
 [Markdown Cheatsheet by John Gruber](https://daringfireball.net/projects/markdown/syntax).

 ## Issues and Contribution